vippsas/management-api/management-api-quick-start.md

 ## Before you begin

-Be aware that these are running on the production server, [https://api.vipps.no](https://api.vipps.no).
+Be aware that these are only running on the production server, [https://api.vipps.no](https://api.vipps.no) and not in the [test environment](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-faq/#can-i-use-the-management-api-in-the-test-environment).

 🔥 **To reduce risk of exposure, never store production keys in Postman or any similar tools.** 🔥